tud-sumo/docs/docs/4_interactions.md

   - `remove_vehicles()`:
     - `vehicle_ids`: A single vehicle ID (string) or list of IDs (list/tuple).

+!!!
+Warning

+    Removing vehicles causes a SUMO error to be printed to the console, an example of which is shown below.
+This has no impacts on the simulation and can be safely ignored.

+    ```
+    Error: Answered with error to command 0xa4: Vehicle 'vehicle_0' is not known.
+    Error!
+Vehicle 'vehicle_0' is not known.
+    ```

 When repeatedly adding new vehicles, it may be useful to create a new route that vehicles can be assigned to.
 This can be done using `Simulation.add_route()`, which is detailed below.

   - `add_route()`: